jonas-peeters/EasyScoreboards/README.md

 ### Other

-To reload the config file, just use the Plugin reload command from Sponge: `/sponge plugins reload`.
+To reload the config file, just use the Plugin reload command from Sponge to reload all plugins `/sponge plugins reload` or to reload just esb `/esb reload`.
 If you made any changes to the config file these will be applied instantly.

 ## Permissions